ADULTERY-1: Where and when was Eden Formed?

 Seeing that Adam was lonely, the CREATOR ‘formed’ a woman from Adam’s SIDE (not rib) to be a “help against him.”
 But there was in Eden a creature called The Serpent, which could walk and talk like humans and was sexually attractive to ‘the woman’ (she is not yet called Eve).
 Being a “beast of the filed” it went naked and unashamed of it.
 In fact, the humans too at that point were also naked and unashamed of it.

 The ‘cunning’ Serpent then enticed ‘the woman’ to eat from the forbidden fruit.
 Not only she did so but also gave of it to her husband Adam (they were married.)
 Tradition holds that she cohabited sexually with the Serpent, which makes her adulteress.
-Hence they violated both IDOLATRY (by not listening to the CREATOR) and ADULTERY.
-Eating the forbidden fruit ‘opened their eyes’ so that they became aware of their nakedness and also ashamed of it, the first time ever.
+Hence they violated both IDOLATRY (by violating the CREATOR words) and ADULTERY.
+Eating the forbidden fruit then ‘opened their eyes’ so that they became aware of their nakedness and ashamed of it, the first time ever.

-Instead of chasing them out right away, the CREATOR gave then a chance to confess and repent, but they did not.
-The CREATOR kept calling “Adam, where are you?” but they hide.
+But instead of chasing them out right away, the CREATOR gave then a chance to confess and repent their sin, which they did not.
+The CREATOR kept calling “Adam, where are you?” but they hide behind the bush .
 Finally Adam blamed his wife, and she the Serpent.
 Having failed to repent they were driven out of Eden to live on Earth.
 Here they would encounter HARDSHIP, DEATH and EVIL the first time.
 Here they would KNOW what evil is.

 What is exactly the moral message given by the story?
 Does it have any implication to our life?